- CrashPlan for Home

 - Your account password is the password you entered when you installed the CrashPlan app.
 Combined with your email address, it links all the computers on your account together.
 You can update your Security settings to require your account password to access the CrashPlan app.
 Your account password is also required when accessing the CrashPlan web app.

 - An archive key password is an additional layer of security used to secure your archive encryption key.
 If you upgrade your security to archive key password, you must enter your archive key password before you can restore files.
-The archive key password is never sent to Code42's servers.
-However, you will be asked to provide this password if you choose to use the web restore feature.
+The archive key password is not stored on Code42's servers.
+If you choose to use the web restore feature, the password is sent to Code42's servers and temporarily used to gain access to your archive key, but the password is not persisted on Code42's servers.

 You can reset your account password at any time.
 However, our Customer Champions cannot retrieve or restore the archive key password for you if you lose it.